Looking For Work

-You can use these websites to search for a particular type of job in locations local to you, and you can specify things like range of salary, and whether you want to work full or part-time.
+You can use these websites below to search for a particular type of job in locations local to you.
+You can specify things like range of salary and whether you want to work full or part-time:

-If you’re unemployed or thinking about a change of career, it’s a good time to review your experience and Curriculum Vitae (CV).
+If you’re unemployed or thinking about a change of career, it’s a good time to review your experience work profile.
 Think about the skills you have to offer and if you need some extra training for the job you want.